adulau/mastodon-markdown-archive/README.md

   -exclude-replies
         Whether or not exclude replies to other users -limit int
-        Maximum number of posts to fetch (default 40) -max-id string
+        Maximum number of posts to fetch (default 40, maximum 40) -max-id string
         Fetch posts lesser than this id
   -min-id string